cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 If you are using Apache from the CloudLinux repository (such as httpd or httpd24-httpd), skip this section.
 :::

-If you use custom Apache, you need to apply patches so that the processes launched by the Apache are worked with LVE and CageFS properly.
+If you use custom Apache, you need to apply patches so that the processes launched by the Apache are working with LVE and CageFS properly.
 Cloudlinux provides patches for the following packages:

 * `suphp`